Linematthiesen3

 With a bachelor’s degree in physiotherapy, and after working in various fields for ten years, Line Madsen wanted to dive deeper into the factors influencing people’s behavior.
 For this reason, she pursued a master’s degree in Sports Science and Health at the University of Southern Denmark, where she developed an interest in physical activity behavior among adolescents.

-Working as a PhD student at the World Playground Research Institute, Line continues to explore physical activity among adolescents in the international EU project called YoPa – the Youth-centred Participatory Action project.
+Working as a PhD student at the World Playground Research Institute, Line continues to explore physical activity among adolescents in the international EU project called YoPA – the Youth-centred Participatory Action project.

 Current Work